 This process is similar to the removal of the front door panels, and the same notes of care and caution apply.
 Be patient, be calm and take good care of the panels when you're prying them loose.

-Look at the bright side: if "fit and finish" were Kia problems in the past, those problems have been solved.
+Look at the bright side: if "fit and finish" were Kia problems back in the old days, those problems have been solved.

 The rear factory speaker (Crutchfield Research Photo)

 You'll need to drill out rivets to remove the factory speaker, then drill new screw holes to mount the aftermarket speaker bracket to the door.
 A speaker adapter bracket is required, and it's included free with your Crutchfield speaker purchase, along with the wiring harness.
 The factory speaker grilles will work with your new rear speakers.